top of page

 Smart water submeters provide accurate water measurements of individual units within a multifamily property.
 They enable property owners and managers to charge tenants based on their actual usage.

-For example, tenants who leave the tap running or shower frequently receive higher water billing.
+For example, tenants who leave the tap running or shower frequently receive higher water bills.
 But as soon as their water consumption drops, they can expect lower water utility costs.

 Precise data from smart water submeters promotes a fair utility billing environment.
 It ultimately builds trust between landlords and tenants.